mpagot/cloud_toolbox/azure/az_lb_http_pacemaker/README.md

 ### Web server

 Each of the two internal nodes has an Nginx web server installed, listening only on port 80.
 Each of them only respond with a static page.
-Page content is the hostname.
+Page content is just the VM hostname.
-Web server is reachable from the bastion too, both on the static IP of each VM and on the LB frontend IP
+Web server is reachable from the bastion too, both on the static IP of each VM and on the LB frontend virtual IP

 ```
 cloudadmin@vm-bastion:~> curl -s http://192.168.1.41